Chart Color Schemes

 Bald Hills is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Bald Hills, evaluated at the latest Census, comprised 94.0% houses and 6.0% other dwellings.
-In Brisbane metro, it was 77.8% houses and 22.1% other dwellings.
+Bald Hills' dwelling structures, as per the latest Census, consisted of 94.0% houses and 6.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 77.8% houses and 22.1% other dwellings.
 Home ownership in Bald Hills stood at 26.7%, with mortgaged dwellings at 47.1% and rented ones at 26.2%.
-The median monthly mortgage repayment was $1,733, below Brisbane metro's average of $2,000.
-Median weekly rent was $388, compared to Brisbane metro's $430.
-Nationally, Bald Hills' mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+The median monthly mortgage repayment was $1,733, lower than Brisbane metro's $2,000.
+Median weekly rent in Bald Hills was $388, compared to Brisbane metro's $430.
+Nationally, Bald Hills' mortgage repayments were below the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing